THIS SUNDAY, June 28th …

 - Mini-calendar of upcoming meetings and events

-- January 2015 Beacon link
+- June Beacon link

 - OUTSIDE EVENTS & OPPORTUNITIES

 Planned days out of the office for July and August, 2015:

 3. UUFF Cares